A step-by-step freelance writing guide.

 If you make your home on a platform like Wix or Blogger, if something happens, all your work is gone.
 I know one blogger who lost over 300 articles when her chosen service changed or ceased to exist.

-WordPress.org is the free, open-source software that gives you full control of your website.
+WordPress.org is the free, open-source software that gives you complete control of your website.
 It’s better for SEO, monetizing your blog, and allows you more control over your website.

 There are two main hosts I advise you to try.
 First, there’s Bluehost.
 They are budget-friendly if you’re starting and you can purchase hosting for as little as $2.95 a month if you use my link.